pji/charex/docs/source/index.rst

     *  el: List the registered escape schemes.
     *  es: Escape the string.
     *  help: Display command list.
-    *  rd: Return random results from a denormalization.
     *  xt: Exit the charex shell.

     For help on individual commands, use "help {command}".